This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Flavor variations: Add some minced garlic with the liquid, or cook some diced onion with the chicken.
+• Flavor variations: Cook some diced onion with the chicken.
 Red pepper flakes tossed in with the chicken and rice would add some heat.
 Add a little Sriracha sauce or soy sauce as a finishing touch.

 • Please note that nutritional information is approximate.